Scoping a Crypto Accounting Engagement: Volume, Complexity, Access (2026)

 Data access is a scope factor

-The engagement cannot proceed without complete wallet and exchange access; partial/missing access means the books cannot be reconciled to the chain.
-Establish access at discovery so the firm does not accept an engagement it cannot complete as scoped — reflect access limits in scope, pricing, and engagement terms.
+The engagement cannot proceed without complete wallet and exchange access, and partial or missing access means the books cannot be reconciled to the chain.
+Establish access at discovery so the firm does not accept an engagement it cannot complete as scoped, and reflect any access limits in scope, pricing, and the engagement terms.

 DAC8 is part of the scope now

-With DAC8 in force from 1 January 2026 and the first automatic exchange in 2027, many crypto engagements now include reconciling client books against to-be-reported data and client readiness (see DAC8 client readiness and the reconciliation workflow).
-Identify it at discovery, not mid-engagement.
-Obligations are jurisdiction-specific, counsel-/professional-body-confirmed.
+With DAC8 in force from 1 January 2026 and the first automatic exchange in 2027, many crypto engagements now include reconciling client books against to-be-reported data and getting the client ready (see DAC8 client readiness and the reconciliation workflow).
+Identify it at discovery rather than mid-engagement.
+The obligations are jurisdiction-specific and should be confirmed with counsel and the professional body.

 Practical guidance